 The San Diego Firehouse Museum is located in the Little Italy section of downtown San Diego.
 Inside the museum, visitors will see firefighting memorabilia dating back 100 years.

 Everything from fire buckets to early firefighting apparatus is on display.
 Admission is $3 for adults and $2 for children/seniors.
 There is a gift shop with firefighting apparel for sale.
 Credit cards, cash and checks are all accepted.
-The museum is also available for private rental.
 Please contact us at (619)232-3473 with any questions.

-Parking The Firehouse Museum has a dirt parking lot that accommodates approximately 8 cars.
+The Firehouse Museum has a dirt parking lot that accommodates approximately 8 cars.
 There is additional metered parking until 6pm on Columbia Street.
 Handicap parking is located on Cedar St., just north of the museum.

 Thursday & Friday from 10am to 2pm

 The San Diego Firehouse Museum is a non-profit and all donations are tax deductible.
 Thanks for supporting the Museum.

 © 2016 The San Diego Firehouse Museum - Founded 1962